neeilgupta/genomic-function-prediction/README.md

 ## Future Improvements

-### 1. Harder Evaluation Split
+### 1. "Unknown" / Out-of-Distribution Detection
-**Current:** Test sequences are 99%+ identical to training sequences (easy task)

-**Proposed:** Cluster sequences at 90% identity (cd-hit) and split by cluster
-- Test set becomes "distant homologs" (85-95% identity to train)
-- Expected: Baseline drops to 75-80%, ML reaches 80-85%
-- **Result:** ML beats classical methods on harder task
+**Current:** Model always predicts one of 8 known families

+**Proposed:** Add confidence threshold — output "UNKNOWN" when `max(probabilities) < threshold`
+- Critical for clinical deployment: the model must say "I don't know" for novel sequences
+- Add an "other" negative class from non-target CARD sequences to train the boundary

+### 2. REST API Deployment
+**Current:** Local CLI tool only

+**Proposed:** FastAPI `POST /predict` endpoint accepting FASTA text, returning JSON
+- Deployable to AWS Lambda or GCP Cloud Run with no changes
+- Enables integration into hospital LIMS (Lab Information Management Systems)

+### 3. Calibration Verification
+**Current:** Probability outputs are raw softmax scores

+**Proposed:** Verify calibration with `sklearn.calibration.calibration_curve`
+- A model claiming "90% confidence" should be right exactly 90% of the time
+- Apply Platt scaling or isotonic regression if miscalibrated

-### 2. More ARG Families
+### 4. Expand to More Families
-**Current:** 4 carbapenemase families (489 sequences)
+**Current:** 8 families covering beta-lactamases

-**Proposed:** Expand to 15+ families covering all major antibiotic classes
-- Beta-lactamases: OXA, CTX-M, TEM, SHV, GES
-- Aminoglycosides: AAC, ANT, APH
-- Fluoroquinolones: QNR
-- Polymyxins: MCR
-- **Result:** General-purpose ARG classifier for clinical labs
+**Proposed:** Add aminoglycoside (AAC, ANT, APH), fluoroquinolone (QNR), and polymyxin (MCR) resistance genes
+- Adding a new family = 1 config line change (`data.families` in `configs/mvp.yaml`)
+- No source code edits required (implemented in Milestone 3)

-### 3. Deep Learning
+### 5. Deep Learning
 **Current:** TF-IDF + Logistic Regression (simple, interpretable)

 **Proposed:** Replace with 1-D CNN or Transformer encoder
 - Learn motif patterns directly from raw sequences
 - Capture long-range dependencies (>5 bp)
-- **Expected:** 2-5% accuracy improvement on harder tasks
+- **Expected:** Meaningful accuracy improvement when sequences are more ambiguous between families

-### 4. Protein-Space Features
+### 6. Protein-Space Features
 **Current:** DNA sequence analysis only

-**Proposed:** Translate to amino acids, use ESM-2 embeddings
+**Proposed:** Translate to amino acids, use ESM-2 embeddings (Meta, pre-trained)
-- Leverage protein structure information
 - More robust to synonymous mutations
-- **Expected:** Better generalization to novel variants
+- No GPU needed for inference — just load the pre-trained model

 ---